-Developed by Subset Games duo Justin Ma and Matthew Davis, Into the Breach is an incredible bite-sized strategy game whose turn-based battle maps are only eight spaces tall and wide, but hey, if it’s good enough for chess it’s good enough for you.
+Developed by Subset Games duo Justin Ma and Matthew Davis, Into the Breach is an incredible bite-sized strategy game whose turn-based battle maps are only eight spaces tall and wide.
+But, hey, if it’s good enough for chess, it’s good enough for you.
 You’re out to save humanity from the alien Vek, and will travel repeatedly back in time until you pull it off.
 You can upgrade your pilots and their mechs, which adds a pinch of RPG spice, but you’ll need to take care of them – permadeath is a thing.
 These roguelike elements ensure that each campaign across a series of islands is unique.

 Valkyria Chronicles 4

 While not grid-based like Fire Emblem, Valkyria Chronicles puts turn-based warfare on a scale unlike other games on this list.
-The original boasts a huge roster of characters which you can customise to suit your own approach to combat, a bit like an adventuring party in a JRPG and a bit like Fire Emblem, with its multiple classes, weapons, and abilities – except you can get over 100 characters in your party in this case.
+The original boasts a huge roster of characters which you can customise to suit your own approach to combat, a bit like an adventuring party in a JRPG game and a bit like Fire Emblem, with its multiple classes, weapons, and abilities – except you can get over 100 characters in your party in this case.

 The latest in the series, Valkyria Chronicles 4, combines long periods of preparation at your home base with a mix of high-level and third-person, turn-based combat, spread across huge battlefields.
 Like its predecessors, Valkyria Chronicles 4 puts you in the shoes of the soldiers you control.
 You’ll handle where they move, help them dodge enemy fire, and even line up their shots.
 While it can feel like a third-person shooter in these scenarios, it retains the element of strategic warfare as you jump from unit to unit across the battlefield.

 Overland is about surviving in a post apocalyptic cel-shaded wasteland.
 Like Into the Breach, it has small maps and roguelike elements that emphasise the puzzle-solving dimension of grid-based gameplay.
 While combat is a part of Overland, survival is the main challenge.
 You need to scavenge for supplies, like gas, and figure out how to get past roadblocks in order to progress.
 While it’s story may not be too much like Fire Emblem, it is one of the best apocalypse games, so if doom and gloom is your sort of thing, then this should be right up your street.

 Shadowrun: Hong Kong

 Well, if it’s an RPG you’re after, then this is one of our all-time favourite RPG games, so it had to make this list, too.
 Set in a grungy cyberpunk universe, Shadowrun: Hong Kong (and Dragonfall before it) is an amazing tactical experience with three-dimensional characters, gorgeously gritty maps, and challenging gameplay.

 Developer Harebrained Schemes has made three Shadowrun games based on the original tabletop game of the same name.
 Shadowrun Returns, Dragonfall, and Hong Kong all feature similarly high-quality stories, turn-based combat, and deep world building.